nucypher/taco-orbisdb-demo/README.md

 This application emulates a web forum, complete with posts, comments, images, and personal profiles.
 It relies on the following items:

 **OrbisDB on Ceramic** - A decentralized database to hold the various forum artifacts users create (such as posts, comments, etc.)
-**TACo** - A protocol for secure, end-to-end encrypted data sharing and communication, enabling encryption and decryption of data based on access control logic.
+**TACo** - A decentralized access control layer, through which decryption rights to non-public forum content (posts, comments, reactions, etc.) are verified and enforced by a decentralized cohort of TACo nodes.
 **ThirdWeb SDK** - Uses their IPFS upload feature for image file storage

 ## Installation